viewmaster111/SpeedTest-1/README.md

 And as always if you have issues just give me a buzz by creating a new issue! (or suggest ideas)

+#In the Lab

+Send my Results to my Email!!!!

+this feature is gonna take some time, so I expect this to be a break through feature when I achieve and perfect it!

+Donate Button

+This will show appreciation to my service to you :)

+More items to come!

+NOTICE: all items "In the Lab" are in development and have not been released.
+Please see <a href="#Version info.">Here</a> for the latest release notes.